diffplug/spotless-changelog/README.md

   - applying `changelogBump` multiple times in a row is fine, an empty section under `[Unreleased]` is enough to know that it has already been applied.
 - `changelogPush` - commits the changelog, tags, and pushes
   - `changelogPush` depends on `changelogBump` depends on `changelogCheck`
-  - If `changelogPush` is in the task graph, then `changelogCheck` will fail if the git auth fails.
-Assuming `
+  - If `changelogPush` is in the task graph, then `changelogCheck` will do an extra check to make sure that the git push will succeed.
+The `changelogBump` section above shows how you wire `changelogCheck` into your `jar` task so that your build will fail early if you haven't correctly setup the git credentials.

 ## Acknowledgments